a writer's blog

 (This post originally appeared, in slightly different form, at my Instagram account betweendrafts.)

 Let’s first address the elephant in the room.
-On the one hand, the movie’s imagery and some motifs are deeply problematic, obvsly—particularly when taking the rekindling of antisemitic paranoia at the time into account.
+On the one hand, the movie’s imagery and some motifs are deeply problematic, obviously—particularly when taking the rekindling of antisemitic paranoia at the time into account.
 On the other hand, was Murnau antisemitic?
 According to the evidence, not at all.
 Perhaps his screenwriter, Henrik Galeen?
 Oy, he’s Jewish!
-So the lesson is, same as with dark/light metaphors and stuff, never employ the tropes of your time without subjecting them to scrutiny.
+So the lesson is, same as with dark/light metaphors and similar stuff, never employ the tropes of your time without subjecting them to scrutiny first.

-This 2006 version is fantastic—with the movie properly tinted and restored, including its titlecards, and as many pieces of Erdmann’s original soundtrack reconstructed as possible.
+The 2006 version I watched is fantastic—with the movie properly tinted and restored, including its titlecards, and as many pieces of Erdmann’s original soundtrack reconstructed as possible.
 Last time I watched it in the theater, eons ago, it was much shorter, in black and white, with different music, and it was set not in Wisborg but Bremen.

 So why was it so difficult to restore?